pickyourtrail_logo

 5. Browse the Museum Shop & Souvenirs

-Offer yourself a little something before you exit the museum with the gift shop's selection of coffee beans, brewing tools, latte-art pens, or coffee-related books, perfect for the coffee-loving souvenir.
+Offer yourself a little something before you exit the museum with the gift shop's selection of coffee beans, brewing tools, latte art pens, or coffee-related books, perfect for the coffee-loving souvenir.

 6. Relish the Serene Heritage Atmosphere

-The museum's location in Bastakiya provides narrow streets, wind-towers and photo-friendly buildings which are perfect for a calm cultural getaway.
+The museum's location in Bastakiya provides narrow streets, wind towers and photo-friendly buildings which are perfect for a calm cultural getaway.

-Coffee Museum Dubai Ticket Prices 2026
+Dubai Coffee Museum Ticket Prices 2026

-Pro Tip: Check if there are combined heritage walk packages or discounts that include the Museum and nearby sites in Bastakiya.
+Pro Tip: Check if there are combined heritage walk packages or discounts that include the museum and nearby sites in Bastakiya.

 • Avoid Midday Crowds: Mornings are fine, but aim to explore the surrounding Bastakiya afterwards for a fuller experience.

-How to Reach Coffee Museum Dubai
+How to Reach the Dubai Coffee Museum

 From Downtown Dubai / Dubai Mall